ElucidataInc/polly-docs/docs/Scaling compute/Polly CLI.md

 When you are in the Polly environment, you can log in to Polly CLI without the need to input credentials.
 We auto detect the Polly permissions or the user.
 The following are the ways to auto log in to Polly in different Polly environments :

-*   **Notebook :** You are automatically logged in to Polly CLI as the same user as your Polly log in.
+*   **Notebook:** You are automatically logged in to Polly CLI as the same user as your Polly log in.
 You can directly start using all the Polly CLI commands as you wish.

-*   **Polly CLI jobs :** If you want to access Polly CLI inside a job, you will have to install Polly CLI in the docker of the job and execute the following command to log in.
+*   **Polly CLI jobs:** If you want to access Polly CLI inside a job, you will have to install Polly CLI in the docker of the job and execute the following command to log in.

 <pre><code>polly login --auto</code></pre>